1. Home

 • You can calculate your portion accurately from the treatment plan given to you by your dentist, with no hidden costs.

 • A direct reimbursement dental insurance plan does not have waiting periods.
-For example, many traditional plans have a clause that says you have to be covered for a certain amount time before they will pay for root canals, crowns and other major services.
+For example, many traditional plans have a clause that says you have to be covered for a certain amount of time before they will pay for root canals, crowns, and other major services.

 • There are no missing tooth exclusions.